 Our trip begins in Phoenix, Arizona.
-We rendezvous at our host hotel at 7:30 a.m. and set out for remote Canyon de Chelly National Monument.
+We rendezvous at our host hotel at 7:30am and set out for remote Canyon de Chelly National Monument.
 As we travel across Arizona to the Navajo Nation, we stop along the way to explore Petrified Forest National Park and get up close and personal with the giant logs and their amazing rainbow colors.
 Traveling further in the park we view the Painted Desert with its multicolored banded hills on display before us.
-Arriving at Canyon de Chelly in late afternoon, we observe famous Spider Rock rising over 800? from the canyon floor.
-Not only spectacular but also the core of many Navajo legends.
+Arriving at Canyon de Chelly in late afternoon, we observe famous Spider Rock rising over 800' from the canyon floor; the sight is not only spectacular but also the core of many Navajo legends.
 We spend the night at a lodge inside the park.
 Lunch and dinner included.

 Hiking: 1 mile with minimal elevation gain/loss.
 Transfer time: 6 hours total with multiple stops en route.